Hooks API

 Available Hooks

-To register a function with a hook, use the register
+To subscribe to a hook, use the HookSubscription class:

 from hexagon.support.hooks import HexagonHooks